 9. Google Drive

 Google Drive is great for storing any large files you are working on and for transferring them between devices.
-If you are working on a document on your computer and want to see it on your phone or tablet, you just drag it into your drive and can easily pull it up.
-This particular storage option is really nice too because it is Google and therefore works flawlessly with Google Docs, Google Sheets, Gmail, and any other Google tool you may use for class.
+If you are working on a document on you the library lab computer and you want to save it.
+You can just sign in and quickly drop it into your drive.
+Then, you can access that document on any device.
+This particular storage option is really nice too because it is hosted through Google, and therefore works flawlessly with Google Docs, Google Sheets, Gmail and any other Google tool you may use for class.

 Lift is a special app because it specifically tracks and reminds you to follow personal goals.
 Being in college is sometimes a whirlwind of work and different activities.
 It can be easy to forget to work towards certain tasks like drinking more water, or calling your parents.
 This app sets reminders and lets you track progress for keeping touch with the little accomplishments in life that you can be proud of.

 There you have it, go forth and download away!— For more fun college tips and advice, check out the posts below!